Health, Counseling, Wellbeing, and Safety

 Health Insurance

-For questions concerning the Rice plan, please contact studentinsurance@rice.edu or call (713) 348-5544.
+For questions concerning the Rice plan, please email studentinsurance@rice.edu or call (713) 348-5544.

-NOTE: Students may enroll in an annual plan or by semester only.
+Note: Students may enroll in an annual plan or by semester only.
 If you waive coverage in the fall open enrollment period, you are still expected to have insurance coverage for the spring.
 If you enroll in the fall only plan, you may enroll or submit a waiver for the spring semester plan.
 If you are auto-enrolled in the fall, you will be enrolled in the annual plan and will not be able to waive spring coverage.
 If you experience a qualifying life event and need to enroll in coverage mid-year, please email studentinsurance@rice.edu.

-International students that have an F1 or J1 visa are subject to the Rice University International Student Health Insurance Policy.
+International students who have an F1 or J1 visa are subject to the Rice University International Student Health Insurance Policy.
 For more information on the policy, the approved alternate insurance option through Wellfleet as well as the enrollment application and rate information, please visit the Office of International Students and Scholars (OISS) website

 Wellbeing and Counseling Center Services